-Currently, there are no vocational schools that provide an education in nuclear technology or nuclear applications.
-The Ankara Chamber of Industry (ACI) and Hacettepe University have therefore made serious attempts on this issue and there is now a new radiation technician programme at Akdeniz University.
+Currently there are no vocational schools providing educational activities in the fields of nuclear technology or nuclear applications.
+Ankara Chamber of Industry and Hacettepe University are making efforts in this area and there is a new radiation technician programme in Akdeniz University.

-The Nuclear Energy Project Implementation Department (NEPID) was established under MENR in 2011.
-NEPID serves as the Nuclear Energy Programme Implementation Organization (NEPIO) in Turkey according to IAEA Nuclear Energy Series No. NG-G-3.1, Milestones in the Development of a National Infrastructure for Nuclear Power (2007).
-The responsibilities of MENR-NEPID in Turkey’s nuclear power programme are to facilitate the implementation of NPP projects and to develop the national nuclear infrastructure by ensuring coordination among national authorities, private sector and academia.
+The General Directorate of Nuclear Energy under the MENR (MENR-GDNE) serves as the nuclear energy programme implementation organization in Turkey according to the IAEA’s milestone publication.
+The responsibilities of the MENR-GDNE in Turkey’s nuclear power programme are to facilitate the implementation of NPP projects and to develop the national nuclear infrastructure by ensuring coordination among national authorities, the private sector and academia.

-MENR-NEPID has initiated a study to develop a HRKD strategy, including a long term road map modelled on the IAEA’s Integrated Nuclear Infrastructure Review (INIR) mission.
-In the context of this study, an IAEA workshop on workforce planning and human resources development (HRD) was held in Ankara in July of 2013.
-At this workshop, IAEA experts explained how to use the Nuclear Power Human Resources (NPHR) model developed at Los Alamos National Laboratory in the USA and allocated to the IAEA for use as a model by Member States.
-This modelling tool can be used to calculate the needs and supply of the workforce for nuclear power plant projects for different time periods involving different organizations and different project models.
+An IAEA workshop on workforce planning and human resources development was held in Ankara in July of 2013.
+In this workshop, IAEA experts explained the usage of Nuclear Power Human Resources model developed at Los Alamos National Laboratory in the United States of America and allocated to the IAEA for use by Member States.
+This modelling tool can be used to calculate needs and supply of workforce for nuclear power plant projects for different time periods involving different organizations and different project models.

-An HRKD plan was drafted in the light of results obtained from the model.
-In May of 2015, an IAEA expert mission was held in Ankara to review drafted HRD plans for Turkey’s nuclear power programme.
+A human resources and knowledge development (HRKD) plan was drafted in the light of results obtained from the model.
+In May of 2015, an IAEA expert mission was held in Ankara in order to review the draft human resources development plan for Turkey’s nuclear power programme.
 The IAEA expert team and model developer provided comments on the draft plan during the mission.

-In 2016, MENR-NEPID prepared a draft road map for nuclear HRKD between 2018 and 2023 by utilizing statements from the national strategy report.
-The Higher Council of Science and Technology, presided over by the Prime Minister, is expected to approve the road map in 2018.
-This road map includes a plan to establish a structure to coordinate HRD in the nuclear field.
+In 2016, a short and medium term road map for nuclear HRKD between 2018 and 2023 was developed and submitted by MENR-GDNE to the Higher Council of Science & Technology presided over by the Prime Minister.
+This road map includes a plan for establishment of a structure to coordinate human resources development in the nuclear field.

 In the scope of the HRKD studies, the following activities were also carried out:

-The law to establish the Turkish–Japanese Science and Technology University was ratified by the Turkish Parliament in 2016.
+The law establishing the Turkish–Japanese Science and Technology University was ratified by the Turkish Parliament in 2016.
 This university will include a nuclear engineering programme.

-MENR initiated a study to get in touch with Turkish nuclear experts living abroad, especially those working in France, Germany, Japan, the UK and the USA.
+The MENR has initiated a study to get in touch with Turkish nuclear experts living abroad, especially those working in France, Germany, Japan, the United Kingdom and the United States of America.

-Hacettepe University opened a two year vocational programme in nuclear energy technologies, including Russian language courses, in 2017.
-Students who graduate from this programme may wind up working on the construction of Akkuyu NPP.
+Hacettepe University opened a two year vocational education programme called “Nuclear Energy Technologies” that includes a Russian language course in 2017.
+The students to graduate from this programme may work on the construction of Akkuyu NPP.

-Four Turkish experts from Hacettepe University, Istanbul Technical University and MENR were sent to the Nuclear Energy Management School in Japan from 18 July to 3 August 2017 with the joint financial support of the IAEA and the Japan Information and Culture Center (JICC).
+Four Turkish experts from Hacettepe University, ITU and MENR were sent to the Nuclear Energy Management School in Japan from 8 July to 3 August 2017

-Twelve Turkish experts from MENR, TAEK, EUAS ICC, Hacettepe University Vocational High School and the Turkish Standard Institute were sent to the Nuclear Power Generation Safety Bases course in Japan from 4 to 15 December 2017.
-In addition, another 12 Turkish experts from MENR, TAEK, Anadolu Agency, Sinop Nuclear Ltd. Co., AJSC and EUAS ICC were sent to a course on public acceptance in Japan from 18 to 22 December 2017.
-The courses were held at Wakasa Wan Energy Research Center in Tsuruga, Japan.
-All expenses were covered by the JICC.
+Twelve Turkish experts from the MENR, TENMAK, EUAS ICC, Hacettepe University Vocational High School and the Turkish Standards Institution were sent to the Nuclear Power Generation Safety Bases course in Japan on 4–15 December 2017.
+In addition, another 12 Turkish experts from the MENR, TENMAK, Anadolu Agency, Sinop Nuclear Ltd. Co., Akkuyu Nuclear JSC and EUAS ICC were sent to the Public Acceptance course in Japan on 18–22 December 2017.
+The courses were carried out in Wakasa Wan Energy Research Center in Tsuruga, Japan.

-The Ankara Chamber of Industry (ACI) is conducting a study on the establishment of a pilot nuclear training center in Ankara for training of construction and manufacturing workers in nuclear industry with the financial support of the Ministry of Development (MoD).
-The ACI signed a cooperation agreement with the International Institute of Nuclear Energy (I2EN) in France and the Central Institute for Continuing Education and Training (CICE&T) in Russia to develop a training curriculum for trainees and trainers of the center.
+Ankara Chamber of Industry is conducting a study on the establishment of a pilot nuclear training centre in Ankara for training of construction and manufacturing workers in the nuclear industry with the financial support of Ministry of Development.
+The chamber signed a cooperation agreement with the International Institute of Nuclear Energy in France and the Central Institute for Continuing Education and Training in the Russian Federation for the development of training curriculum for trainees and trainers of the centre.

-The Ministry of National Education (MoNE) will send Turkish scholarship students abroad in 2018 and 2019.
-These students are required to work in MENR-NEPID, TAEK and EUAS after their return for a period twice as long as their time abroad.
-In the context of this programme, 11 students for MENR-NEPID, 79 students for TAEK and 31 students for EUAS will receive graduate education at foreign universities on the list of global top 500 universities in Belgium, Canada, China, England, Finland, France, Germany, Japan, the Republic of Korea, the Russian Federation, Sweden, and the USA.
-The education fields include nuclear finance; nuclear law; public relations; nuclear fuel cycle; design, manufacturing and maintenance of nuclear mechanical instrument and control, electrical equipment system components; spent fuel and radioactive waste management; nuclear safety, security and safeguards; site selection and evaluation; nuclear plant construction; nuclear material science; health physics; radiochemistry; radiobiology; radiation protection; and particle acceleration.
+A scholarship programme selected 268 Turkish students to pursue graduate education in the nuclear field at foreign universities with support from the Ministry of National Education.
+The students are obligated to work in MENR-GDNE, NDK, TAEA and EUAS for a period twice as long as their education period abroad after return to the country.
+In the context of this programme, 21 students for MENR-GDNE, 100 students for TAEA, 75 students for NDK and 72 students for EUAS will receive graduate education at foreign universities in the list of global top 500 universities across Belgium, Canada, China, Finland, France, Germany, Japan, Republic of Korea, Russian Federation, Sweden, the United Kingdom and the United States of America.
+The education fields are related to nuclear finance; nuclear law; public relations; nuclear fuel cycle; design, manufacturing and maintenance of mechanical and electrical nuclear instrumentation and control equipment, systems and components; spent fuel and radioactive waste management; nuclear safety, security and safeguards; site selection and evaluation; nuclear plant construction; nuclear material science; health physics; radiochemistry; radiobiology; radiation protection; particle acceleration, etc.

-Moreover, according to the IGA, AJSC will establish a training centre near the plant site that will include a full scope control room simulator for initial and continuing training of future Turkish operating staff until 2020.
+Moreover, according to the IGA, AJSC will establish a training centre near the plant site including a full scope control room simulator for initial and continuing training of future Turkish operating staff.

 2.10.
 STAKEHOLDER INVOLVEMENT

-The Public Information Centre (PIC) in Mersin is a multifunctional communication platform.
+APC established a Public Information Centre (PIC) for Akkuyu NPP in the city of Mersin in 2012 (Fig. 3).
+The PIC is a multifunctional communication platform.
 Tour programmes are designed for residents of Mersin and nearby provinces and other regions.
-Among the visitors are children, schoolchildren, students, government representatives, the media, tourists, and many others.
+Among the visitors are children, schoolchildren, students, government representatives, the media, tourists and many others.

-Visitors to the PIC can be told about the history and development of the nuclear industry, achievements in physics, energy development prospects, as well as the socioeconomic development of Turkey associated with the construction of nuclear industry enterprises and related infrastructure.
+Visitors to the PIC are told about the history and development of the nuclear industry, achievements in physics, energy development prospects, as well as the socioeconomic development of Turkey associated with the construction of nuclear industry enterprises and related infrastructure.

-At the PIC, the principle operation of the power plant is presented graphically, models of the industrial site of the future NPP and its reactor are displayed, while visitors are acquainted with how the protective barriers at the NPP are arranged.
+At the PIC, the principal operations of the power plant are presented graphically, and models of the industrial site of the future NPP and its reactor are displayed, while visitors are acquainted with how the protective barriers at the NPP are arranged.

-The Center implements educational programmes; holds lectures, seminars and roundtables; and organizes joint programmes with government agencies, local authorities of the Turkish Republic and social and political organizations.
-Russian language courses are organized at the centre for those wishing to attend.
+The centre implements educational programmes; holds lectures, seminars and roundtables; and organizes joint programmes with government agencies, local authorities of the Turkish Republic and social and political organizations.

-FIG. 5.
-Public information center in the city of Mersin (APC, http://www.akkunpp.com).
+FIG. 3.
+Public information centre in the city of Mersin.

 2.11.
 EMERGENCY PREPAREDNESS